dextermallo/oscp-swiss/README.md

 > ![Tip]
 > To keep the README concise, the following sections only provide a short description and examples.
 You can find more detailed information by running the command `<command> -h` or read it under the `/script` directory.

-Functions are breaking down into the modules and main functions.
+Functions are broken down into modules and main functions.
 For more information, see [4.
 Development & Customization](#4-development--customization).

 >[!TIP]
 > You can find configurations for functions under `/settings.json`.
 For example: